A Strong Culture for Regulatory Compliance

-Restricted securities are illiquid.
-Restricted securities cannot be sold into the public securities markets.
+Private placements are Speculative, Restricted securities cannot be sold into the public securities markets.
 In general, restricted securities may only be purchased by a) Accredited Investors, Qualified Clients or Qualified Purchasers (depending on each issuer’s investor requirements), b) persons that are 21 years of age or older and c) financially sophisticated persons.

 Restricted securities have not been registered with or qualified by the Securities and Exchange Commission (“SEC”) or any state regulatory authority.
 In general, securities in private companies, and interests in private equity (and other) partnerships and hedge funds are restricted securities.